GabbedT/ApogeoRV/Docs/Sphinx/control_status_registers.rst

 Some CSRs can only be readed (**RO**, read only) or can be freely accessed (**RW**, read / write).

 All CSRs have a privilege mode associated.
-RV32-Apogeo implements 3 different modes:
+ApogeoRV implements 3 different modes:

 * **M**: Machine mode
 * **U**: User mode